-3.25 Working Time Directive
+3.23 Working Time Directive

 The Association will comply with Working Time Regulation 1998 (amended 2003).
-The Regulations state that all staff are entitled to all basic rights and protections, as follows:
+The Regulations state that all staff are entitled to all basic rights and protections, regardless as to whether they are working from the office or from home.
+These regulations also apply to casual staff, agency workers, apprentices, and casual seasoned workers.